Adam Nelson

-Adam McCright Nelson (born July 7, 1975) is an American shot putter and Olympic gold medalist.
+Adam McCright Nelson (born July 7, 1975) is a retired American shot putter and Olympic gold medalist.
 Nelson competed in three consecutive Olympic Games in 2000, 2004 and 2008.
 In addition to his gold medal at the 2004 Olympics, Nelson won a silver medal at the 2000 Olympics.

 He is married to Laci Nelson and he has 2 daughters, Caroline and Lauren Nelson.

 Personal life

 Adam Nelson was born in Atlanta, Georgia.
 He attended The Lovett School in Atlanta where he was a letterman and a standout in football and track and field.
 Nelson graduated from Lovett in 1993 and moved on to Dartmouth College, graduating from the Ivy League school in 1997.
 As an undergraduate at Dartmouth, Nelson earned various accolades as a member of the track and field team, including the collegiate shot put title at the 1997 NCAA championships with a throw of 19.62 m.

 Nelson holds the Dartmouth shot put record with a throw of 65 ft 3 in.
 In addition to shot put, Nelson played football at Dartmouth, as a linebacker and later, as a defensive tackle.
 In 1993 he became the first freshman ever to play football on the Dartmouth squad.
 Prior to 1993, the Ivy League prohibited first-year students from playing on the varsity football team.
 Nelson was a member of Dartmouth's 1996 undefeated Ivy League champion team.

 At Dartmouth, Adam Nelson served as President of Chi Heorot fraternity.

 Prior to his own Olympics experience, Nelson worked at a concession stand during the 1996 Summer Olympics in his hometown of Atlanta.